saurabhharak/cayman/data-science.md

 - **Logging and Deployment (Streamlit)**: Set up logging to monitor the application's activity and deployed the application using Streamlit.

-## Project Title: Fine-Tuning GPT-3.5 Turbo for Customer Support Conversations
+## Fine-Tuning GPT-3.5 Turbo for Customer Support Conversations

 ### Problem Statement
 Efficient customer support relies on clear and helpful interactions.
 This project focuses on fine-tuning OpenAI's GPT-3.5 Turbo model for customer support conversations.
 By utilizing a dataset containing system prompts, user instructions, and assistant responses, the model is trained to understand and generate contextually relevant replies for effective customer support.